Summary 2: First Part of the Training (continued)

 See our courses

-Aaah yes indeed, now that you mention it I see it!
+Ah yes, now that you mention it, I see it!

-Indeed, this second character is not really highlighted, but I don't know if it's so much a composition issue...
-Your character blends so much with the shape of the tree that we don't notice him, I think he would have benefited from standing out a bit more!
+Indeed, this second character isn’t really highlighted, but I’m not sure if that’s so much a problem with the composition… Your character blends so much with the shape of the tree that you don’t really notice it; I think it would have been better if it had stood out a little more!

 Aaah oui en effet, maintenant que tu le dis je le vois !